-How to apply a function only to subset of records that match a condition
+How to apply a function only to a subset of records that match a condition

-If you'd like to apply the function only to records that match a condition and exclude the records that don't, you'll need to add a custom field to your object and use a Mapsly workflow (or a workflow in your data source, if available) to fill it with the value of the target field for records that match the condition, or 0 for records that don't.
+Suppose you'd like to apply the function only to records that match a condition and exclude the records that don't.
+In that case, you'll need to add a custom field to your object and use a Mapsly workflow (or a workflow in your data source, if available) to fill it with the value of the target field for records that match the condition, or 0 for records that don't.

 Then, add a Function field and select the newly created custom field.
 Since it contains 0 in all records that don't match your condition, you've effectively excluded records that don't match your condition from the aggregate metric's value.

 Implementation services are included in your Mapsly subscription.
-So contact us in chat or at [email protected] - and our engineers will implement data data fields and metrics that you need free-of-charge.
+So contact us in chat or at [email protected] - and our engineers will implement data fields and metrics you need free of charge.

 Demographic metrics (US only)

 Mapsly allows you to add a Demographic metric that will be automatically filled in from any of the 50,000+ indicators offered by the US Census Bureau's most recent available 5-year American Community Survey.
 Both population counts and percentages are available.